Back to all blogs

 1. Check your supplements: Stop taking any Biotin or B-complex vitamins 48–72 hours before the test.

-2. Stay hydrated: Drink plenty of water.
-This makes the blood draw (especially a finger-prick) much easier.
+2. Stay hydrated: Drink plenty of water to make the blood draw easier.

-3. Consistency is key: If possible, schedule your test for the early morning (before 10:00 am).
+3. Consistency is key: Schedule your test for the early morning (before 10:00 am).

-4. Decide on fasting: While not required, consider fasting from 10:00 pm the night before to ensure TSH is measured at its most "stable" morning level.
+4. Decide on fasting: Consider fasting from 10:00 pm the night before to ensure TSH stability.

-5. Manage your medication: If you take thyroid hormones, do not take your dose until after the blood sample has been taken — see our how to get a blood test page for collection options.
+5. Manage your medication: Do not take your thyroid hormones until after the blood sample has been taken—see our how to get a blood test page for options.

-6. Avoid over-exertion: Try to avoid intense "PB-seeking" gym sessions the evening before, as extreme physical stress can temporarily alter hormone levels.
+6. Avoid over-exertion: Avoid intense gym sessions the evening before, as physical stress can temporarily alter hormone levels.

 What Do the Results Actually Mean?

-• High: Your "thermostat" is shouting at the heater to turn on.
-This usually suggests an underactive thyroid (hypothyroidism).
+• High: Your "thermostat" is shouting at the heater to turn on, suggesting an underactive thyroid (hypothyroidism).

-• Low: Your "thermostat" has turned the instruction off.
-This usually suggests an overactive thyroid (hyperthyroidism).
+• Low: Your "thermostat" has turned the instruction off, suggesting an overactive thyroid (hyperthyroidism).

-• Free T4 (Thyroxine): This is the main "storage" hormone.
-Low levels usually indicate the heater isn't producing enough.
+• Free T4: The main "storage" hormone.
+Low levels indicate the heater isn't producing enough.

-• Free T3 (Triiodothyronine): This is the "active" hormone that actually does the work in your cells.
+• Free T3: The "active" hormone that does the work in your cells.

-If your results come back as Borderline, it means they are just on the edge of the clinical range.
-This is often where "lifestyle factors" like the timing of your last meal or your stress levels come into play.
-A borderline result is rarely a reason for immediate medication, but it is an excellent reason to start a symptom diary and plan a follow-up test in 3–6 months.
+If your results are Borderline, they are on the edge of the clinical range.
+This is where lifestyle factors or meal timing matter most.
+A borderline result is an excellent reason to start a symptom diary and plan a follow-up test in 3–6 months.

 Practical Scenarios: Connecting Symptoms to Steps